Cosmonauts May Soon Add Another One to the Russian Space List of Firsts

 orderly society.
 While America's wars at home and abroad were causing much turmoil, America desperately needed some

-"pride"--anything for which to be proud.
+"pride"--anything for which to be

 Russians had wanted to go to the moon.
-However, there were many concerns with
+However, there were many concerns

 safety.
 The Van Allen Belts released a deadly radiation that could easily fry a person to death.
 Plus, the moon